 Taught degrees submissions refers to submissions for undergraduate students (except those at the Department for Continuing Education) and students studying for BTh, MA, BPhil, MPhil, MSt, MSc by Coursework, MTh, MBA, Master of Fine Art, BCl, MJur, BM, BMBCh, and MPP.

-3. Know your candidate number.
-This is available from the Examination and Assessments page in Student Self Service.
-Please note, it is not the same as your University card number.
+Your candidate number is available in Student Self Service on the Examination and Assessments page.
+Please note, it is not the same as your University card number or your student number.

-4. Hard copy submissions:
+Hard copy submissions

 - The submission desk at the Examination Schools is open from 08:30-17:00, Monday-Friday.
-Arrive at the desk in good time to complete the submission process.
-The time of your submission is taken when your receipt is stamped.
+Please arrive at the desk in good time to submit your work as it can get very busy near the deadline.

 Responsibility for the work rests with you at all times until issue of the receipt, regardless of the method of submission.